ajbatac/spotback/README.md

 - **`src/components/Dashboard.tsx`**: The main application interface for authenticated users.
 It fetches data, manages the state for playlist selection, and handles the multi-step backup and download process.
 - **`src/components/Header.tsx`**: A responsive header that displays the application logo, the logged-in user's name and profile picture, and a logout button.
 - **`src/components/PlaylistCard.tsx`**: A component that displays a single playlist's cover art, name, owner, and track count, along with an interactive checkbox for selection.
-- **`src/components/Footer.tsx`**: A simple site-wide footer that displays copyright and credit information.
+- **`src/components/Footer.tsx`**: A site-wide footer containing a link to support the creator, copyright info, and a link to the project's changelog.

 ## Can I Restore My Backup to Another Account?